port-labs/ocean/docs/framework-guides/docs/framework/features/configuration-validation.md

 ---

 The Ocean framework provides a convenient way to validate the configuration of an integration.

-By validating the configuration, the integration can make sure that the configuration is valid and that it can perform the tasks it needs to perform before starting to run.
+By providing a validation specification, the Ocean framework can verify that the configuration provided to the integration contains all required resources in the expected format, ensuring it can start and perform its logic.

+Ocean performs configuration validation based on the specification provided in the `.port/spec.yml` file.

 ## How to setup configuration type validation